arnoudbuzing/webtools/README.md

 * Start the Wolfram Language and evaluate the following command (replacing x.y.z with the actual version digits):

 `PacletInstall["<path to downloads>/WebUnit-x.y.z.paclet"]`

+Then, open the `usage.nb` notebook to see basic usage for the supported functions.